rds1983/MyraTexturePacker/README.md

 MyraTexturePacker is console utility for making a texture atlas.

 # Installation
 Download the binary release(MyraTexturePacker.v.v.v.zip from the latest release at [Releases](https://github.com/rds1983/MyraTexturePack/releases)).
+It should work under Linux with help of Mono.

 # Usage
 `MyraTexturePacker.exe <input_folder> <output_file>`